geosolutions-it/doc-geonode/004_admin_workshop/index.rst

     This tutorial will guide you through the steps that can be done in order to restrict the access on your data uploaded to geonode.

     First of all it will be shown how a user can be created and what permissions he can have.
 Secondly we will take a closer look on to layers, maps and documents and the different opportunities you have in order to ban certain users from viewing or editing your data.

+:ref:`backup_restore_geonode`
+    How to perform a full backup / restore of GeoNode and GeoServer catalogs and how to migrate data.
+Customization backup / restore fixtures and data manglers.